What to do if it looks like it’s going to rain on your wedding day… here are some top tips.

 Picture the scene, the love of your life proposes to you in some fabulous way, down on one knee or whisking you to some picturesque little spot.
 You’re thrilled, excited and once the whirlwind of those few days fades (slightly) your thoughts instantly spring to your wedding day.
 So much to think about, so much to plan and decide.

-Every word means so much and in that moment you only have eyes for each other.
+Every word means so much and at that moment you only have eyes for each other.

 Your guests cheer as you kiss.
 Hurrah!
 Time to celebrate.
 All your favourite people are there, sipping Prosecco in the sunshine.
 There are outdoor games to keep your guests amused while they enjoy the tempting canapes that are served by the diligent waiting staff.
 You wander off with your photographer to capture some relaxed portraits of the two of you, capturing that special time just after the ceremony when it all seems slightly surreal but amazing.
 There are a handful of family photos to be taken and a perfectly sun-dappled shady spot is found.
 Everyone shouts a cheer of celebration for the two of you.
 If you are planning a summer wedding, this is where your head can lead you.
 This is your perfect day and that day often involves nice weather.